 Yes.
-At the time of writing, the EC Regulation on Insolvency Proceedings (the "EC Reg") provides that companies incorporated in the EU but which have their "centre of main interests" ("COMI") (being their primary place of business activity) in England or Wales can commence administrations, liquidations and CVAs (each of which are governed by the EC Reg) in England or Wales as "main proceedings".
+The EC Regulation on Insolvency Proceedings (the "EC Reg") will continue to apply as if the UK was a member of the EU until 31 December 2020.
+This provides that companies incorporated in the EU but which have their "centre of main interests" ("COMI") (being their primary place of business activity) in England or Wales can commence administrations, liquidations and CVAs (each of which are governed by the EC Reg) in England or Wales as "main proceedings".
 EU companies which do not have their COMI in England or Wales but which have a non-transitory "establishment" here may open "secondary" proceedings which are restricted to assets situated in England or Wales.

-In the event of a "no deal Brexit" the EC Reg will no longer apply to the UK and without any replacement legislation each Member States' private laws will dictate whether UK proceedings are recognised by its courts.
+In the event that no agreement is reached between the UK and the EU, after 31 December 2020 the EC Reg will no longer apply to the UK and without any replacement legislation, each Member States' private laws will dictate whether UK proceedings are recognised by its courts.
 It is expected that a company having its COMI in England and Wales will continue to be the main consideration in the English courts' decision to accept jurisdiction over the company's insolvency.
 However, without the EC Reg the English courts will not be prevented from accepting jurisdiction over the insolvency of a company which has its COMI in a remaining EU Member State.